Cost Data Analyst - Senior Cost Manager

 • Data analysis and visualisation.

-• Excellent excel skills.
+• Excellent Excel skills.

-• Policy implementation and compliance.
+• Policy implementation and compliance experience.

 • Effective communication and collaboration.